 Pulau Mamutik is the nearest island to Kota Kinabalu and the smallest of the five islands of the Park.
 Very popular because of its proximity, Pulau Mamutik is usually frequented during weekends.
+Visit Mamutik Island during weekdays to enjoy greater privacy by avoiding the crowds.
+Mamutik Island is famous for its nice white beach and unspoiled corals.

 On week-days, the island is practically deserted and visitors can enjoy the island’s beaches in privacy.
 Pulau Mamutik has many shelters erected by the park authorities for visitors and it has fresh water from a well.
 It has a jetty, a three bedroom rest house for rent and staff quarters for the Rangers stationed there.
 Facilities include changing rooms, toilets, picnic shelters, tables and barbecue pits.
 Fresh water and electricity are available.